zuozhenggh/learning-library/data-management-library/database/19c/fundamentals/obtain-compute-image-19c-installed/obtain-compute-image-19c-installed.md

   ![Job Details page](images/job-details-page.png "Job Details page")

-18. Scroll down in the log to the last line.
-This line contains the URL to access your compute instance via a browser.
-Copy the URL to the clipboard because you need it in STEP 3.
-Don't include `remote_desktop =`.
+18. Scroll down to the end of your log.
+Locate the `remote-desktop` URL and copy it to the clipboard.
+Don't include the double-quotation marks.

     ![Image URL](images/image-url.png "Image URL")